 Understanding the Cost of Emergency Dentistry

 The total cost of your emergency dental treatment in Longmont will depend on the type of procedure you require.
-At Longmont Cosmetic & Family Dentistry, our goal is to give you prompt relief and prevent further damage from occurring.
+At Coats Dental Group Family & Cosmetic Dentistry of Longmont, our goal is to give you prompt relief and prevent further damage from occurring.
 For that reason, we’ll only recommend services we think are necessary for your care.
 During your appointment, Dr. Coats will explain your financing options and help you fit the cost of emergency dentistry into your budget.
 If you’d like to know more about what to expect, continue reading or give our office a call today!

 Every Dental Emergency Is Different